 Tall fescue is a perennial cool-season grass known for its durability and rapid growth during the spring and fall.
 It can tolerate full sun and shaded areas and is also considered drought-resistant, although watering may be required during extended arid periods.
 It is the most common cool-season grass used for home lawns in Tennessee.

-Tall fescue is a perennial cold-season grass known for its durability and rapid growth during the spring and fall.
-It can tolerate full sun and shaded areas, and is also considered drought-resistant, although watering may be required during extended arid periods.
-Because it does well in shaded areas, it is a good lawn grass for yards with trees.
+Because tall fescue does well in shaded areas, it is a good lawn grass for yards with trees.
 It does not require a lot of maintenance and is often used on sports fields.
-It is one of the last of the cold-season grasses to lose its attractive dark green color in the autumn.
-The Aggie Horticulture website says the best time to plant tall fescue is in the early fall from sod or seed.
-The American Lawns website calls it the best grass for Tennessee.
+It is one of the last of the cold-season grasses to lose its attractive dark-green color in autumn.
+The best time to plant tall fescue is in the early fall from sod or seed.

-Zoysia is a good choice for Tennessee because it is one of the most cold-tolerant of the warm-season grasses.
-According to the Outside Pride website, zoysia rarely suffers any winter damage in Tennessee.
-Zoysia does well in areas with full sun and partial shade.
+Zoysia, specifically Zoysia japonica, is a good choice for Tennessee because it is one of the most cold-tolerant of the warm-season grasses.
+Zoysia rarely suffers any winter damage in Tennessee and does well in areas with full sun and partial shade.
 It is considered resistant to drought because it has deep roots that have the ability to draw water from the ground.
-It spreads with stolons and rhizomes, is a durable grass that forms a dense turf and turns brown following the first frost, but is one the first of the warm-weather grasses to turn green in the spring.
+It spreads with stolons and rhizomes and is a durable grass that forms a dense turf and turns brown following the first frost, but it is one of the first of the warm-weather grasses to turn green in the spring.